BorgwardtLab/ARDISS/README.md

 missing GWAS summary statistics (e.g. Z-scores) both for mixed-ethnicity and homogeneous cohorts.

-The method is described in [Accurate and Adaptive Imputation of Summary Statistics in Mixed-Ethnicity Cohorts](https://test) and is distributed as a python package
+The method is described in [Accurate and Adaptive Imputation of Summary Statistics in Mixed-Ethnicity Cohorts](https://test) and is distributed as a python package.
+If you use ARDISS, please consider citing the publication.

 ## Dependencies